Unlim8ted-Studio-Productions/Easy_pygame_UI-Maker/README.md

 Application Screenshot
 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is distributed under the a MODIFIED CREATIVE COMMONS ATTRIBUTION-NONCOMMERCIAL 3.0 LICENSE.
+Refer to the LICENSE file for specifics.

+Embark on a thrilling adventure in the realm of our pixelated sandbox game!
+Should you encounter any problems or have ideas for improvement, kindly share your feedback with us.
+Enjoy your gaming journey!